 Kelly pointed at the home with his thumb.
 “You have to go in there and arrest the couple.
-The husband’s guilty of spousal abuse while the wife is guilty of assault to an officer, specifically, well, me.”
+The husband’s guilty of spousal abuse while the wife is guilty of assaulting an officer, specifically, well, me.”

 “Relax, we already got them, take a look.”
 Peter pointed at a couple of nearby patrol cars.
-One had the husband and the other had the wife.
+One contained the husband and the other contained the wife.
 “Jenkins is inside with the child doing his best to console him while we wait for CPS to arrive.”

 “How did you figure all of that out?”